OpenQwaq: Uses

 The teleXLR8 project, an online talk program previously based on Teleplace, restarted in August 2011 on OpenQwaq.

 QUBE

 QUBE is a software program based on OpenQwaq.
 It was developed by Pentacle (The Virtual Business School), who use it as a virtual classroom for their executive education courses.

+Virtend

+Virtend is the latest version of the Qwaq/Teleplace software owned by 3D ICC.